MinseokKim0813/TaskTracker/README.md

 - Structuring the application components.
 - Setting up API integration for motivational quotes.
 - General guidance on React best practices.
+- Guiding to the cause of the errors.
 - Including above, almost entire code.